 Contrary to what was initially suggested during the legislative procedure, there is no requirement on how long the non-profit association must have existed before starting a claim.
-Accordingly, the non-profit association may be founded solely for the purpose of instituting the group claim.
+Accordingly, the non-profit association may be founded solely for the purpose of instituting the group claim (something which has happened in some cases).
 The non-profit association does not have to be approved by the state.